 Before you sit down with your child, think about her age, maturity level, and how much you think she can understand about your disease.
 If you have more than one child, it may be helpful to talk to them individually so you can make the discussion right for each of them.

-You may want to ask them how they would like to learn about MS -- reading a book alone or with you, watching a video, or going with you to a doctor's visit.
+Don’t be surprised if your kids already know that something is up before you talk about it with them.
+Children of all ages are good at knowing when things are different.
+But you may want to ask them how they would like to learn more about MS. They can start by reading a book alone or with you, watching a video, or going with you to a doctor's visit.

 Children's Reactions to Multiple Sclerosis

-These emotions may lead to changes in your child’s behavior.
-Here are some signs to watch for:
+Sometimes normal emotions like fear, sadness, or guilt may lead to changes in a child’s behavior.
+Here are some signs to watch for in your child: